-The Very Best Facilities The Very Best Parks, Conservation, & Open Space
+The Very Best Facilities

+The Very Best Parks, Conservation, & Open Space

-Initiative(s) Goal Objectives Lead/Department & Updates Offer more outdoor recreational opportunities at Dean Nature Sanctuary Create 4 programs at Dean Nature Sanctuary.
+The Very Best Recreational Opportunities

+Initiative(s) Goal Objectives Lead/Department & Updates Focus on member retention at Family Recreation Center Member retention efforts are ongoing, including the member referral program & the monthly member challenge incentive program.
+The New Member Welcome Packet has been developed and will be sent to all new members via e-mail.
+This member retention initiative will be launched September 2022 and will be provided on an on-going basis to all new members.
+A partnership has been created with Silver Sneakers and Renew Active.
+The Aquatics and Fitness 3 year Business Plans were developed, which provided additional member retention services and programs that will be explored and/or provided.
+Facilities COMPLETED. ••• Update lighting in Family Recreation Center to LED Several regions within the facility, including the gymnasium, has been upgraded to LED lighting.
+Future budgetary and operational plans include on-going upgrades for Family Recreation Center to LED lighting.
+Facilities COMPLETED.
+Automate HR on- boarding process (part 1) Identify system capabilities needed to improve the efficiency of the on-boarding process (i.e., recruitment, hire, on- boarding, orientation).
+Research system options, feasibility of integration with BS&A Software, and cost.
+Establish a budget to purchase and implement software.
+Prepare a Request for Proposal.
+COMPLETED. • • • Offer more outdoor recreational opportunities at Dean Nature Sanctuary Create 4 programs at Dean Nature Sanctuary.
 Evaluate programming and adjust accordingly.
 Consider accessibility and inclusion opportunities.
 Recreation COMPLETED.
 Analyze program offerings to identify gaps in service Identify times of the day where new programs can be offered.
 Conduct surveys with current participants to identify new program ideas.
 Recreation COMPLETED.
 Incorporate fitness stations and new technology throughout Central Park Explore cost and feasibility of installing fitness stations.
 Research apps to incorporate with stations to link technology.
 Consider accessibility and inclusion with new stations and technology.
 Two new fitness stations added to the north fields central plaza in the fall of 2020.
 Parks, IT COMPLETED.
 Develop community garden plots Develop a plan to create community garden plots at a park Research how other Park Districts are managing garden plots.
 Create plots and work with marketing to advertise to the public.
 Parks, Marketing COMPLETED.